 - Submitted online application, which includes applicant biographic information and $75 application fee (by credit card)

 - One letter of recommendation from an appropriate professor, instructor, teacher, or work supervisor

 - Planned class schedule, including up to 5 classes to which you are interested in enrolling

 - Statement of objective

 - Scanned/uploaded copies of your official college transcript(s)

-- Self reported results of TOEFL exam and uploaded copy of test report (*International applicants only)
+- Official TOEFL score sent to MIT code 3514 and uploaded copy of test report (*International applicants only)